 - Improper installation.
 Improper welding and other installation errors could cause gas leaks and other circumstances leading to an explosion.
 The installers should also install emergency shutoff valves to contain problems.
 An incident that could be controlled can turn disastrous without such devices.

 - Poor maintenance.
 If the pipelines are not maintained properly, the aging process could cause explosions.
 For example, if a section of pipeline is not replaced due to rusting, it could cause leaks and an explosion.

 - Defective safety equipment.
 If safety equipment is not properly installed, it could cause an explosion.
 If the equipment is installed properly but has a manufacturer defect, it could also cause an explosion.
 In this case, you could have a product liability lawsuit.

 - Failure to respond.
-If an emergency develops, and personnel does not respond in a timely manner, an explosion could occur.
+If an emergency develops and personnel does not respond in a timely manner, an explosion could occur.
 Any gas leak is an emergency.
-Because natural gas does not have an odor, a consumer would not be able to smell a gas leak.
+Because natural gas does not have an odor, a consumer cannot smell a gas leak.
 Thus, an odorant must be added to the gas, which makes it smell like sulfur or rotten eggs.
-If a natural gas company fails to add the odorant or the odorant is absorbed by new pipes, a consumer may not smell a gas leak before an explosion occurs.
+If a natural gas company fails to add the odorant or if the odorant is absorbed by new pipes, a consumer may not smell a gas leak before an explosion occurs.